earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd01-DocPubWorkflow.md

 underlying R code or data changes)."
 -- <a href="http://rmarkdown.rstudio.com/" target="_blank">RStudio documentation</a>.

-Simply put, .rmd is a text based file format that allows you to include both descriptive text, code blocks and code output.
-You can run the code in `R` and using a package called `knitr` (which we will talk about next) you can export the text formated .rmd file to a nicely rendered, shareable format like pdf or html.
-When you knit (or use `knitr`) the code is run and so your code outputs including plots, and other figures appear in the rendered document.

 We use R Markdown (.rmd) files to document workflows and to share data processing, analysis and visualization code & outputs.

 ## RMD is Beneficial to your colleagues
-The link between data, code and results make `rmd` powerful.
+The link between data, code and results make `.rmd` powerful.
 You can share your entire workflow with your colleagues and they can quickly see your process.
+You can also write reports using `.rmd` files which contain code and data analysis results.
+To enrich the document, you can add text, just like you would in a word document that describes your workflow, discusses your results and presents your conclusions - along side your analysis results.

-## RMD is Beneficial to You Too
+## RMD is Beneficial to You & Your Future Self

+R Markdown as a format is an efficient tool.
+If you need to make changes to your workflow, you can simply modify the report and re-render (or knit) the report.
+This creates an efficient workflow.
+Your future self will appreciate it too.
+R Markdown provides documentation for you to see what code you used to create a figure or to analyze the data.

 <i class="fa fa-star"></i> **Data Tip:** Many of the Earth Lab lessons- including
 this one - were created using Rmarkdown!